KnowledgeCaptureAndDiscovery/DISK-UI/docs/expert-user-guide/steps/write-query.md

 ### Example

-From the Neuro Disk Implementation, we can see a **data query** in the following image.
+The next example has been taken from the Neuro Disk Implementation, we can see a **data query** in the following image.

 The steps to obtain the data are: